-On September 28, 2020, the Company entered into an Equity Distribution Agreement with RBC Capital Markets, LLC ("RBCCM"), as sales agent, pursuant to which the Company may offer and sell, from time to time, common shares through an at-the-market equity offering program for up to \$9.2 million in gross cash proceeds.
-RBCCM will use commercially reasonable efforts to sell the common shares from time to time, based upon the Company's instructions.
-The Company has no obligation to sell any of the shares and may at any time suspend sales under the distribution agreement or terminate the agreement in accordance with its terms.
-The total amount of cash that may be generated under this distribution agreement is uncertain and depends on a variety of factors, including market conditions and the trading price of the Company's common shares.
-During the three months ended December 31, 2020, 169,753 shares were sold under the distribution agreement, resulting in \$1,026,528 in gross proceeds and \$35,928 in commissions.
+In September 2020, the Company entered into an Equity Distribution Agreement with RBC Capital Markets, LLC ("RBCCM"), as sales agent, pursuant to which the Company could offer and sell, from time to time, common shares through an at-the-market equity offering program for up to \$9.2 million in gross cash proceeds.
+The agreement was terminated on February 25, 2021.
+During the six months ended March 31, 2021, 586,463 shares were sold under the distribution agreement, resulting in \$3,749,542 in gross proceeds.
+The commissions and direct costs of the offering program totaled \$319,188 and were recorded as an offset against gross proceeds.